-For the brick dome, cut 2 wooden arcs and attack them together to create the mold.
+For the brick dome, cut 2 wooden arcs and attach them together to create the mold.
 For the clay & sand dome, create a support structure from damp sand.

-For the vermiculite concrete support structure, use wood chippings/ fire blanket or vermiculite.
+For the vermiculite concrete support structure, use wood chippings/ fire blankets or vermiculite.

 Total cost: $15-$20 on average